kavyanshpandey/Voting-app/README.md

 User can select his desire options, click submit<br>

 else:<br>
-error meaage will be shown.
+error message will be shown.

 All Response will recorded in MONGODB, including user details and responses.<br>
 <br>